SamAddy/dotnet-media-player-app/README.md

 Key integration tests include:

-* MediaServiceTests: Tests the MediaService class, which interacts with the media repository, for creating new files, deleting files, and retrieving files.
+* MediaServiceTests: Tests the `MediaService class`, which interacts with the media repository, for creating new files, deleting files, and retrieving files.
+* PlayListServiceTests: Tests the `PlayListService class`, which interacts with the playlist repository, for adding new files, emptying lists, and removing files.
+* UserServiceTests: Tests the `UserService class`, which interacts with the user repository, for adding new list, empty list, get all lists and remove lists.

 ## Structure